-To fully understand your PC’s performance, you need to understand benchmarking and benchmarking software.
-This tutorial helps you do that by walking you through all you need to know to benchmark your PC and the benchmarks to start with.
+This tutorial helps you to understand benchmarking and benchmarking software and walk you through all you need to know to benchmark your Windows PC.

 What Are Benchmarks?